 Royal pythons need a ‘thermogradient’, created by fitting a guarded heat lamp at one end to create a ‘basking zone’ and leaving the opposite end cool.

-At the hot end, fit a 2 to 7 per cent UV tube at the top of the vivarium.
+Fit a suitable reptile UV-B tube, one half to one third of the vivarium length, into the hot end.
 This will create a ‘photogradient’ in the vivarium.
 Remember to turn off the lamp at night.

 A hygrometer will measure humidity, which should be 50 to 60 per cent normally.
 This level will help keep your royal python healthy.

-Mist the vivarium once a day with clean water to boost humidity to around 80 per cent, allowing it to drop in-between.
+Mist the vivarium with clean water to boost humidity to around 80 per cent, allowing it to drop in-between.

 Royal pythons can become quite docile with careful handling.
 Gently scoop up the snake with one hand near the head and the other by their tail.